-The Victoria Foundation can help you have a lasting impact by leaving a legacy.
+The Victoria Foundation can help you leave a legacy of impact.

 Your legacy giving can be as individual as you are.
-It can reflect your values and interests, and your hopes for your community.
-We can help you explore a range of giving options to help you give with confidence.
+It can reflect your values, interests, and hopes for your community.

 There are a variety of ways to ensure your legacy giving will help care for the people and causes you love: